jfversluis/learn-dotnet-maui/Code/README.md

 * [MetroLog.Maui](https://github.com/roubachof/MetroLog): lightweight logging framework with .NET MAUI support.
 * [CommunityToolkit.Maui](https://github.com/CommunityToolkit/Maui): The .NET MAUI Community Toolkit is a community-created library that contains .NET MAUI Extensions, Advanced UI/UX Controls, and Behaviors to help make your life as a .NET MAUI developer easier.
 * [CommunityToolkit.Maui.Markup](https://github.com/CommunityToolkit/Maui.Markup): The .NET MAUI Markup Community Toolkit is a community-created library that contains Fluent C# Extension Methods to easily create your User Interface in C#.
+* [ZXing.Net.Maui](https://github.com/redth/ZXing.Net.Maui): barcode scanning in Xamarin was easy with ZXing, now we have the same power for .NET MAUI!